Visitor Policy and COVID-19 Information

 Safety precautions for all facilities

-- Stay home if you are sick.
+- Maintain all safety precautions.
+Stay home if you are sick.

 - No eating or drinking in patient rooms.

-Please note, these recommendations are subject to change based on guidance from CDPH and other regulatory agencies, or due to outbreaks or changes in the transmission of COVID-19 in the communities.
+Please note, these recommendations are subject to change based on new guidance from CDPH and other regulatory agencies, or due to outbreaks or changes in the transmission of COVID-19 in the communities.